 Red zone areas

-- North Location Library: Silent Study Room (LIB330) and the Assisted Use Carrel (LIB328)
+- North Oshawa Library: The fourth floor, Silent Study Room (LIB330) and the Assisted Use Carrel (LIB328)

 - Social Science Library: Quiet Study Room